Information | Understanding | Best Practice.

 The above is a relatively simple example, however it shows the strength of process flowcharting by allowing even the most complex of processes to be simplified to the required level of detail based on the understanding, knowledge and requirements of those seeking to extract value from a process.

-Information & Training on TQM Tools & Techniques …
+Quality Management Tools & Techniques …

 - Continuous improvement utilizing Analytical Techniques.